Updated on 22. June 2023 by Jan Bunk

 // The userIdentifier will be sent to your server's unlocking endpoint if the purchase is successful (so you can then unlock the product that was bought on your server)

-await makeInAppPurchase(productId, consumable, userIdentifier);
+resultingStatus = await makeInAppPurchase(productId, consumable, userIdentifier)["status"];

 } catch (e) {

-// e.g. if the productId is invalid
+// Some kind of error occurred, e.g. the given productId is invalid

 }